Quotative uses of Polish że

 5.3 Mixed direct/indirect speech reports

-5.4 Że as a multifunctional introducer of clauses&nbsp
+5.4 Że as a multifunctional introducer of clauses

 5.4.1 Relativizer